Data

 FlowCam

-Fine mesh vertical net sampling has ben conducted since 2012, and the FlowCam analysis of live samples provide a picture of the intermediate size range of plankton, under-represented both by bottle samples and by mesozooplankton nets.
+Fine mesh vertical net sampling has been conducted since 2012, and the FlowCam analysis of live samples provide a picture of the intermediate size range of plankton, under-represented both by bottle samples and by mesozooplankton nets.

 LarvalFish